 By Libby Esterle, Senior Account Executive

-I recently ran across an article in Ad Age (a popular outlet for those of us who work in the marketing and communications field) that listed, in their opinion at least, the pretty single women.
+I recently ran across an article in Ad Age (a popular outlet for those of us who work in the marketing and communications field) that listed, in their opinion at least, the most interesting ad campaigns of the 21st century.
 The article got me thinking about what ads I remember well throughout the years and why they stick with me.
 Is it because they are humorous?
 Clever?
 Unique?
 Emotional?

 Check out my list below: